Is Your Startup Safe from Cyber Attacks?

 Anti-virus and anti-malware software are essential for protecting your startup from cyber attacks.
 Many cyber attacks use some kind of malicious software to breach your security and break into your computer or network.

 Security software helps prevent such attacks by detecting and removing such software before it can cause any damage.

-Most anti-virus programs come with a free trial, but it’s always a good idea to pay for a monthly or annual subscription.
+Most anti-virus programs come with a free trial, but it’s good to pay for a monthly or annual subscription.

-This is a good investment for your startup because it doesn’t cost a lot and it won’t put too much strain on your budget.
-However, it will give you a much-needed protection to keep your data and files safe.
+It’s a good investment because it doesn’t cost a lot and it won’t put too much strain on your budget.
+However, it will give you much-needed protection to keep your data and files safe.

 Knowing how to identify a potential threat can save you and your startup a lot of trouble.
-As a startup owner, you have to do your best to keep your business on track and protect it from threats.
+As an entrepreneur, you have to do your best to keep your business on track and protect it from threats.

 Being aware of what may potentially hurt you will help you out immensely.
 For instance, don’t open every email you get unless you’re 100% certain it’s from a legitimate source.

 Even if you do open it, don’t click on any links that email urges you to.

 These types of emails are called phishing scams, where attackers pose as familiar sources to lure you into revealing your password or other sensitive information.
 Furthermore, make sure that you use strong passwords that are at least 12 characters long and a combination of numbers, symbols, and both small and capital letters.